ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >> If we take the values of the example in step "**3.
 Retrieve the DNS record**":
 >>
 >> - `customerRecord: "ovhex123456-selector1._domainkey.mydomain.ovh"` is the subdomain of the CNAME record.
-We only keep `ovhex123456-selector1._domainkey` because `.mydomain.ovh` is already prefilled. <br>
+We only keep `ovhex123456-selector1._domainkey` because `.mydomain.ovh` is already present. <br>
 >> - `targetRecord: "ovhex123456-selector1._domainkey.1500.ab.dkim.mail.ovh.net"` is the target of the record.
-Add a full stop at the end to punctuate the value: `ovhex123456-selector1._domainkey.1500.ab.dkim.mail.ovh.net.`<br>
+Add a period at the end to punctuate the value: `ovhex123456-selector1._domainkey.1500.ab.dkim.mail.ovh.net.`<br>
 >>
 >> ![email](images/dns-dkim-api02.png){.thumbnail} <br>
 >>